 If you don’t already know, outside of selling great tasting food, business marketing is going to be a huge factor in the success of your food truck business.
 You can have a great menu and fantastic service, but without business marketing to spread the word it can be difficult to draw customers to your service window, especially if you are just starting out.
-Business marketing is a tool to tell your community what type of cuisine you serve with your voice and brand.
-Business marketing is also a great way to provide incentives to customers and give them a reason to come to your food truck over your competitors.

 Food Truck Business Marketing: Build Your Message, Brand And Business